50 Words or Less

 The KS1 also felt less solid at impact.
 Hitting a ProV1 golf ball, the sound started off higher pitched than expected and trailed off to a more dull sound.
 It wasn’t a “click” and it wasn’t a “thud”, but more of a combination, a “clud”, if you will.

-One of the big negatives I’ve seen in other reviews of this club, from both customers and other equipment critics, is that you can’t try before you buy.
+One of the big negatives I’ve seen in other reviews of this club is that you can’t try before you buy.
 However, that’s only partially true.
 Costco is pretty generous with their return policy, so if you’re not feeling the putter after a round or two, that’s always something to keep in mind.
 While the return period isn’t enough time to really get used to a putter, it is certainly enough to tell if you like the feel or not.

 Ultimately, if a putter doesn’t sink putts, it’s no good right?
 Well, I can report that the KS1 made plenty of putts and performed well.
 While I was disappointed that it felt noticeably “thinner” than my current gamer, it still sank some putts.
 I will say that speed control felt like an issue — sometimes leaving puts short and often hitting it longer than expected.
 Some of that issue is likely due to the lighter weighting of the club.